 NATRUE, the International Natural and Organic Cosmetics Association, is an international non-profit association (AISBL) based in Brussels.
 NATRUE was founded in 2007 by the pioneers of the natural and organic cosmetic sector, including Weleda, WALA, laverana, PRIMAVERA, LOGOCOS and CEP, to protect and promote natural and organic cosmetics to the benefit of consumers worldwide.
 In 2008, NATRUE’s members decided to create the internationally applicable NATRUE Label to support NATRUE’s mission and to provide producers and consumers with a high benchmark for natural and organic cosmetic products.
 After more than 10 years of commitment, NATRUE is an established international advocate and voice for the political, regulatory and scientific needs of the natural and organic cosmetic sector.
 The NATRUE Label continues to represent a high-quality standard and transparency against greenwashing thanks to its strict set of criteria for the formulation of natural and organic cosmetics.
 More details about the certified products and raw materials carrying the NATRUE Label can be checked in real time in NATRUE’s public online database.

 To date there is no legal definition for a “natural” or “organic” cosmetic product.
 In the EU, both terms are regarded as claims as defined by the Cosmetic Regulation.
 All claims are regulated through common criteria to ensure they are verifiable and not misleading, but there are no mandatory harmonised criteria (or label) for natural and organic cosmetics.
-The European Commission has provided clarification of the absence of an European harmonised standard for natural and organic cosmetics here.

 In the absence of an official definition of “natural” and “organic” cosmetics, private, voluntary standards exist to offer consumers guarantees about the composition and qualities of a cosmetic product.
 The NATRUE Standard, which is private, voluntary and international, sets strict label criteria for natural and organic cosmetics, which translate into guarantees both for: